square/wire/docs/wire_compiler.md

     // Defines how an protobuf enum type is to be generated.
 See `com.squareup.wire.kotlin.EnumMode` enumMode = "enum_class"

+    // `flat` (default) to generate each oneof field as a separate nullable property on the
+    // message class. `boxed` to generate all oneof fields as boxed types. `sealed_class` to
+    // generate a nested sealed class with a data class subtype per field.
+    // See `com.squareup.wire.kotlin.OneofMode`.
+    oneofMode = "flat"

     // True to emit a adapters that include a decode() function that accepts a `ProtoReader32`.
     // Use this optimization when targeting Kotlin/JS, where `Long` cursors are inefficient. emitProtoReader32 = false

+    // True for the generated classes to be mutable. mutableTypes = false

+    // True for the generated gRPC client to use explicit classes for client, server,
+    // and bidirectional streaming calls.
+    explicitStreamingCalls = false

+    // False to skip making immutable copies of repeated and map fields when constructing a
+    // Message.
+Only set to false when you can guarantee these fields won't be mutated after
+    // construction, to avoid the copy overhead. makeImmutableCopies = true
   }
 }
 ```